- 1 How much does a name change cost in Illinois?

 - Take these forms to the court clerk and file them along with your state’s required filing fees.

-How long do I have to change my name after marriage in Illinois?
+How do I change my name with the DMV?

-How can I change my child’s last name in Illinois?
+How do I change back to my maiden name in Illinois?